Liesjärvi National Park

 The farm organises themed guided activities for school groups, which are geared to the season they are held in and support the school curriculum.
 During these children learn about traditional handicrafts, farming and secrets of old-growth forests.

 - There is a parking area about 200 metres from Korteniemi Heritage Farm, from which visitors can access the grounds by wheelchair, but we recommend that those with wheelchairs have an assistant with them.
-Disabled visitors may also drive their cars right up to the grounds.
+Wheelchair users can also drive very near the yard of Korteniemi.

-- There is a dry toilet for the disabled at the parking area.
+- There is an accessible dry toilet at the parking area.

 - The farm house is accessible by wheelchair, with some assistance.
-We ask that disabled visitors inform the farm of their arrival in advance.
+It is recommended that you notify the farm in advance of your arrival.

 More Information on the History of Korteniemi Heritage Farm